Music Library

 Importantly, the metadata reader only updates metadata in your music library and does not alter the files stored in your cloud account or local storage.
 If you wish to edit metadata for audio files, you can do so using the built-in tag editor, which you can activate from the corresponding action in the options menu.

-Available Modes for Metadata Reader
+Available Modes for the Metadata Reader

 Online Synchronization

 Automatic online music sync allows you to add tracks from connected cloud services to the music library automatically.
-To activate this feature, head to Music Library settings and select sync folders.
+To activate this feature, head to Music Library Settings and select sync folders.

 With this option enabled, the application scans all selected folders, identifies supported audio files, and seamlessly integrates them into your library.
-You can start or stop synchronization by tapping on the corresponding menu action.
+You can start or stop synchronization by tapping the corresponding menu action.

 Offline Synchronization